inderjit303/32-bit-SRAM-/README.md

-# 32-bit-SRAM-
-32-bit SRAM implementation in eSim using Skywater  130nm CMOS technology
+# 32-bit SRAM implementation in eSim using Skywater 130nm CMOS technology:

-# Mixed signal design of Digital sinewave generator using eSim:
-This repository contains an attempt to mixed signal design of a 8-bit Digital Sine wave generator using eSim
+This repository contains an attempt to mixed signal design of a 32-bit SRAM using eSim and Google Skywater 130nm PDK

 - [Abstract](#abstract)
 - [Reference Circuit Diagram](#reference-circuit-diagram)